APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

   ![](images/9.1.png)

-*Congratulation!
-You have provisioned an ATP database.
+*Congratulation!You have provisioned an ATP database.
 You must wait for this to finish before proceeding to the next part of the lab.
 Alternately, your instructor may have already created an instance for you.
 Please consult your instructor for connection details.*

 ## Provision a Java Cloud Service (JCS) Instance

-For this part of the lab, you would need a DBCS/ATP instance to complete the JCS configuration.
+For this part of the lab, you would need an ATP instance to complete the JCS configuration.

-- Please verify the provisioning of a DBCS instance in **Step 2** has completed and is up and running
+- Please verify the provisioning of a DBCS instance in **Step 2** has completed and is up and running.

 - If this is running, then proceed to the following steps, otherwise, please wait until it is ready.

-**NOTE**: If a DBCS/ATP instance is provisioned by your instructor, he will provide you with the access detail.
+**NOTE**: If an ATP instance is provisioned by your instructor, he will provide you with the access detail.